awsdocs/aws-freertos-docs/doc_source/userguide/freertos-wifi.md

 The `aws_wifi.c` implementation needs to implement the functions defined in `aws_wifi.h`\.
 At the very least, the implementation needs to return `eWiFiNotSupported` for any non\-essential or unsupported functions\.

-For more information about porting the Wi\-Fi library, see [Porting the Wi\-Fi Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-wifi.html) in the Amazon FreeRTOS Porting Guide\.
+For more information about porting the Wi\-Fi library, see [Porting the Wi\-Fi Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-wifi.html) in the FreeRTOS Porting Guide\.